TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Experiments

+We evaluated both systems on 28 tabletop scenes across three settings: an IsaacSim simulation~\citep{NVIDIA_ISAAC_SIM} (5 tasks), the DROID setup used by \ours{}'s developers (8 tasks), and a separate DROID setup operated by an external evaluation team (15 tasks).
+The scenes span four categories of increasing difficulty: \emph{simple} single-step pick-and-place with no distractors; \emph{distractor} tasks that require manipulating only the relevant object amid clutter; \emph{semantic} tasks with referring expressions that demand common sense or physical reasoning about the scene (e.g., ``pick up the largest toy''); and \emph{multi-step} tasks that require sequencing several actions with physical reasoning (e.g., constrained packing, or moving an obstacle out of the way).
+Following an ``in-the-wild'' protocol~\citep{pi0-experiment-wild}, both systems received the same instruction and starting configuration.
+We report binary success rate (SR) and a finer-grained task progress (TP) defined via per-task subgoals (see Appendix~\ref{app:additional-experiment-details}).

+Table~\ref{tab:task_performance} reports per-scene results.
+Over 165 trials, \ours{} achieves a higher overall success rate (98/165 vs.\ 55/165) and task progress (74.6\% vs.\ 52.4\%) than $\pi_{0.5}$-DROID.
+On simple pick-and-place the two are comparable, with $\pi_{0.5}$-DROID slightly ahead on success rate (27/40 vs.\ 22/40) and \ours{} ahead on task progress.
+The gap widens with task complexity: \ours{} performs better on distractor, semantic, and multi-step scenes. \ours{} is also faster in total completion time (Table~\ref{tab:time_comparison}), beating $\pi_{0.5}$-DROID on five of six scenes and matching it on the sixth, often completing single-step tasks in roughly half the time.

-Task progress scores tell a complementary story: even in scenes where TiPToP does not fully succeed, it often completes most subgoals (e.g., 72.5\% task progress at 5/10 success rate on cube $\to$ bowl), indicating that failures tend to be isolated to a single step rather than wholesale inability to make progress. $\pi_{0.5}$-DROID also achieves non-trivial task progress on many scenes where it ultimately fails, but TiPToP consistently achieves higher task progress, especially in both semantic and multi-step categories.
+Even when \ours{} does not fully succeed, it often completes most subgoals (e.g., 72.5\% task progress at 5/10 on cube$\to$bowl), indicating that failures tend to be isolated to a single step. $\pi_{0.5}$-DROID, by contrast, fails completely (0/5) on four of the semantic scenes.
+However, $\pi_{0.5}$-DROID does better in cases where \ours{}'s convex-hull meshes misrepresent concave objects (both banana scenes), and where a slipped grasp must be retried, which \ours{}'s open-loop execution cannot do (e.g., red cubes$\to$plate: 1/5 at 50\% task progress).